syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 </table>

-Following table illustrates the different chart orientations and chart types.
+The following table illustrates the different chart orientations and chart types.

 <table>
 <tr>